Lusito/box2d.ts/packages/core/docs/collision.md

 ![Skin Collision](images/skin_collision.svg)

-Not that polygon skin is only provided to help with continuous collision.
+Note that polygon skin is only provided to help with continuous collision.
 The purpose is not to simulate rounded polygons.

 ### Edge Shapes